lizbur10/SO_NextGen/wp-content/plugins/photo-gallery/readme.txt

 To enable the feature of adding Media Library images, go to Photo Gallery > Options > Global Options and set Import from Media Library option to Yes.
 After that you will be able to import photos from Media Library to Photo Gallery.

 == Changelog ==

+= 1.3.8 =
+* Fixed: Ratings with opened comments.
+* Changed: Updated Font Awesome to 4.6.3 version.

+= 1.3.7 =
+* Fixed: White spaces after image title.
+* Fixed: Masonry/mosaic galleries load in compact album view.
+* Fixed: Loading in filemanager.
+* Fixed: Back in Japan.

+= 1.3.6 =
+* Added: Bulk edit images title, description and redirect url.

+= 1.3.5 =
+* Fixed: Case sensitive search by name in Filemanager bug.
+* Changed: Show last uploaded files as first in Filemanager.

+= 1.3.4 =
+* Changed: Comments and rates pages design.
+* Fixed: Translated alert messages.

+= 1.3.3 =
+* Added: Backend translation on Romanian (thanks to Mirel Cical).
+* Fixed: Interval for checking for updates.
+* Changed: Featured plugins page.

+= 1.3.2 =
+* Fixed: XSS reported by Valentin Voigt.

+= 1.3.1 =
+* Fixed: Switching between blogs.

+= 1.3.0 =
+* Changed: Backend design.
+* Fixed: Random order album for widget.

+= 1.2.108 =
+* Added: Save as copy themes.
+* Fixed: Delete folder with single quote in name.
+* Fixed: Add facebook album with images more than 100.

+= 1.2.107 =
+* Fixed: Responsiveness
+* Fixed: Bug on full-size and fullscreen lightbox

+= 1.2.106 =
+IMPORTANT: Instagram changed the API.
+You need to get a new access token by using "Sign in with Instagram" button on the Options page in order to keep your Instagram Gallery functioning after June 1.
+* Changed: Instagram new API.
+* Changed: Increase get_options count.

+= 1.2.105 =
+* Changed: Deleted themes old fields.
+* Changed: Check if file exist on set watermark.
+* Fixed: Remove box shadow from navigation buttons.
+* Fixed: Deactivate after uninstall, when folder name is different from photo-gallery.

+= 1.2.104 =
+* Fixed: Search in gallery from widget.
+* Added: Effect duration option.

+= 1.2.103 =
+* Fixed: Text watermark responsivness.
+* Added: Set/Reset watermark to all images at once.
+* Fixed: Description for masonry album views.

+= 1.2.102 =
+* Fixed: Search also in description.
+* Added: Options for slideshow widget.
+* Fixed: Import from media libruary.
+* Fixed: File manager loading.

+= 1.2.101 =
+* Fixed: Security issue

+= 1.2.100 =
+* Fixed: Add facebook single video.
+* Fixed: Styles on Wordpress 4.5.
+* Added: Right click protection for thumbnails.

 = 1.2.99 =
 * Fixed: Open lightbox from blog style, image browser and albums views.